objectionary/lints/src/main/resources/org/eolang/motives/errors/decorated-formation.md

 # Decorated formation

-A formation shouldn't be used as a decoratee.
-It means that abstract object shouldn't have `@` as its name.
+A formation should not be used as a decoratee.
+This means that abstract objects should not have `@` as their name.

 Incorrect: